5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 So compared to previous versions of macOS, the whole process of selecting a plugin for CPU Management is reversed.

 ## macOS Ventura and Ivy Bridge
-When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself, rendering `SSDT-PM` generated for Plugin-Type 0 useles since it cannot enable a plugin that does no longer exist.
+When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself, rendering `SSDT-PM` generated for Plugin-Type 0 useless since it cannot enable a plugin that does no longer exist.
 As in macOS Monterey, the `X86PlaformPlugin` is loaded by default as well.
 Therefore, CPU Power Management doesn't work correctly out of the box (no Turbo states).

 So when switching to macOS Ventura, you either have to force-enable `XCPM` (Ivy Bridge only) or inject kexts to re-enable ACPI CPU Power Management instead which is recommended, since it just works better on Ivy Bridge than XCPM does.